fancydrones/x500-cm4/docs/README.md

 [More pictures can be found here.](pictures.md)

+The different components on the drone are [connected like this](physical.md)

 ## Dronecode ecosystem
 The setup is built on the foundation of [Dronecode Foundation](https://www.dronecode.org/), which means that the following projects are used:
 - [Pixhawk](https://pixhawk.org/) for autopilot hardware